-Continued Example: Division C's 4th ranked team was counted, is eligible, and accepted in time, so is now allocated the 1st Wildcard Spot.
+Continued Example: For the A-Playoffs, Division3's 4th ranked team was counted, is eligible, and accepted in time, so is now allocated the 1st Wildcard Spot.

 4. If Playoff Spots remain, go back to step 1 to allocate them by Wildcard.